marcocunha/smart-home/docs/index.md

 ## Motivation

-I write this documentation for two main reasons:
+I try to keep this documentation up-to-date for two main reasons:

-1. **To keep track of growing my smart home.** To maintain an understanding of how things are working.
+1. **To keep track of my smart home setup.** To maintain an understanding of how things are working.
-2. **To help other enthusiasts inspire.** People often ask about my smart home setup.
-Now I can give them a link to this documentation, instead of explaining everything once again.
+2. **To help other enthusiasts to build their smart home.** If you hire someone to do this for you, be ready to spend tons of money without understanding what is going on.
+There is nothing wrong with that approach if you don't have the patience or the time that it requires.
+But if you do, believe this will be fun!

 ## Future Plans

 I have a [public Notion board](https://tan-chatter-25d.notion.site/1c5b8bb072ec46da926f884a9e73008d?v=8880922c4d3b4fcbbba7d076c50eb8d2) with ideas and tasks for my smart home.
 You can follow and comment my plans there.

+## Buy me a coffee
+Of course, this is a non-profit project.
+I am sharing this because, first I’m doing it for myself and second because sharing is caring, really 😏 !

+But I’ve already spent countless hours to reach this point.
+So if you think I saved you already a couple of them, feel free to buy me a coffee:
+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="mcunha" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>
 ## License

 [MIT][license-url] © [Marco Cunha][marcocunha]